 - 2 tablespoons vegan butter

-- 2 tablespoons spelt flour (or flour of choice)
+- 2 tablespoons light spelt or whole wheat pastry flour

 - Preheat the oven to 350F and line or lightly oil a muffin baking dish.

 - Combine the flour, baking powder, baking soda, flax, salt, and cinnamon in a large bowl.

 - In another bowl, stir together the cashew cream and lemon juice.
 Stir in the oil, milk, maple syrup, and vanilla.
 Pour these wet ingredients into the dry ingredients, and mix until just combined.
 Fold in the dried cherries.

 - Pour batter into the prepared muffin tin; I recommend making about 8-10 muffins, so that they're a good size.